pronobis/libspn-keras/libspn/tests/results/README.md

 ### Overview

-- gather_cols-with_gpu_bounds_check - the GPU kernel of custom ops still had bounds check enabled
+- gather_cols-1-with_gpu_bounds_check - the GPU kernel of custom ops still had bounds check enabled
-- gather_cols-without_gpu_bounds_check - the GPU kernel now does not have the bounds check
+- gather_cols-2-without_gpu_bounds_check - the GPU kernel now does not have the bounds check
-- gather_cols-with_compute_capabilities - the version without bounds check is teseted after we added compilation specifically for compute capabilities  ["3.5", "5.2", "6.1"] to setup.py to fix the error on GTX1050.
+- gather_cols-3-with_compute_capabilities - the version without bounds check is teseted after we added compilation specifically for compute capabilities  ["3.5", "5.2", "6.1"] to setup.py to fix the error on GTX1050.
+- gather_cols-4-new_params - version with new parameters of the kernels

 ### General Observations